martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 1 - Receive the request by email from an ombudsman center in your inbox,

-2 - Find out if requests about bus lines, metro or about the integration between the two modes are valid.
-Use maps, database search and legislation consultation to understand the requirement and conditions in the operation of the line in question.
+2 - Find out if requests or complaints are valid.
+Use maps, database search and legislation consultation to understand the requirements and conditions in the transport system operation.

 3 - If the case calls for a faster and more economical way of getting around, look for the best route within the bus/metro integration system and send the proposal.
 If necessary, discuss the situation with the planning team, find representatives of the bus operators, develop a solution and respond to the request.